 Wind Festival in Squamish

 The Squamish Wind Festival for the Arts is an annual event with a focus on both visual and performing arts.
-It usually happens in July, but in 2020 the event has been postponed until August 7th to 21st.
-The Wind Festival has also been re-designed with physical distancing requirements in mind to include online and drive-in components.
+It usually happens in July, but in 2020 the event was postponed until August 7th to 21st.
+The Wind Festival was also re-designed with physical distancing requirements in mind to include online and drive-in components.
+Dates and details for the 2021 event are to be determined.

 This article includes the following information: